Seven decades of exploring planetary interiors with rotating convection experiments: Tangent Cylinder dynamics

 \subsection{Little Earth Experiment II}

-LEE2 is a complete rebuild of LEE1 with a much greater control of both the rotation and heating, reduced vibrations and a 10-fold increase in PIV resolution.
-Its new vessel focuses on the TC itself so the heater diameter was increased and the outer dome replaced by a cylinder of diameter \SI{22}{cm} with a puck-shaped heater of diameter \SI{15}{cm} and yielding a TC height of $H=$\SI{14.3}{cm}.
+LEE2 is a complete rebuild of LEE1 with much greater control of both the rotation and heating, reduced vibrations and a 10-fold increase in PIV resolution.
+Its new vessel focuses on the TC itself so the heater diameter was increased and the outer dome was replaced by a cylinder of diameter \SI{22}{cm} with a puck-shaped heater of diameter \SI{15}{cm} and yielding a TC height of $H=$\SI{14.3}{cm}.
 Thus, the region outside the TC is now a rather thin rectangular annulus.
-The outer wall is still cooled by a bath of water at constant temperature, which imposes a cold temperature along the top and its side walls, i.e. only \SI{3.5}{cm} away from the TC boundary.
+The outer wall is still cooled by a bath of water at a constant temperature, which imposes a cold temperature along the top and its side walls, i.e. only \SI{3.5}{cm} away from the TC boundary.
 This creates a much greater source of baroclinicity there than in LEE1 to potentially break away from the TPC, and so attain regimes of higher inertia that would otherwise require higher thermal forcing.

 Inside the new heater, the fluid heat exchanger was replaced by two resistive wires joined together in a spiral shape, and fed with opposite currents to cancel out the total Lorentz force due to the heating current inside the high magnetic field.
-This makes it possible to implement a feedback control loop on the heater to control the temperature difference between any pair of thermistors placed inside the device.
-Four are located at the top of the heater surface.
-Two pairs are placed inside and outside of the side wall and the top wall.
-Measurement inside the vessel provides a more accurate input for the control of the temperature drop within the fluid.
-With this system, the axial temperature difference between the top of the heater and the underside of the top wall can be kept constant for longer periods of time and controlled to $\pm$\SI{0.1}{K}.
-The two thermistor pairs also measure the local heat flux across the outer cylinder top and side walls.
+This made it possible to implement a feedback control loop on the heater to control the temperature difference between any pair of thermistors placed inside the device.
+Four were located at the top of the heater surface.
+Two pairs were placed inside and outside of the side wall and the top wall.
+Measurement inside the vessel provided a more accurate input for the control of the temperature drop within the fluid.
+With this system, the axial temperature difference between the top of the heater and the underside of the top wall could be kept constant for longer periods of time and controlled to $\pm$\SI{0.1}{K}.
+The two thermistor pairs also measured the local heat flux across the outer cylinder top and side walls.